 Reversible covalent alterations

 Enzymatic reversible protein modification alters the protein's spatial structure (conformation), thereby allowing its activity to be regulated.
 For example, a protein may interact with other proteins and/or become recognizable as a substrate.
 Reversible protein modification essentially allows the protein to be switched on or off.
-Additionally, the durability of proteins may be influenced.

 - Phosphorylation: attachment of phosphate residues to the hydroxyl group (OH group) of serine or threonine or of tyrosine residues by kinases